 - United States Geological Survey

-That allowed ATM machines, which provide an immediate electronic response via satellite.
-It also allows GPS, which was developed by the Air Force for military applications.
+NASA research leads to many of the goods and services we take for granted every day, such as weather and communication satellites.
+Such technology has led specifically to things like GPS devices, based on technology developed by the Air Force for military applications.
 Other technologies developed for exploring space are now used to increase crop yields or search for good fishing regions.

 Compare NASA's Budget to Other Departments

-- Homeland Security – $44.1 billion
+- Department of State: $44.1 billion

 Budget History Since FY 1998